-sauge in india.
-Com

-Umbreen Ishfaq, Ph.D., Ghazala Shaheen, Ph.D., Aijaz Ahmed Gujjar, M.A., Ph.D.
-Scholar, M. Naeemullah, Ph.D. and Sajid Rehman, Ph.D.
+Flexibility of O and A level examination

-- (iv) O and A level examinations could be taken unit by unit and the obtained marks for each unit would be sent separately to the students.
+O and A level examinations could be taken unit by unit and the obtained marks for each unit would be sent separately to the students.
 One of the benefits of the system is that one does not feel the burden.
 Secondly, if students are not pleased with their result in any particular unit, they could re-sit in the unit to improve their marks.
 Students do not have to wait until the end of the year 2 and could re-sit in examination.
+Their best result will be counted

+- There is no limit to the number of subjects a candidate can attempt. - The O- and AS-levels exams are conducted twice a year, in January and May. - There is no age restriction for O and A level education (Peter, 2004).

+Easy Access to Higher Education in Foreign Countries

+After having passing out O level from the School, the students can apply directly with AS Level to UK, America, Arab States or else any other university in Europe (Iltaf, 2005).

+Bifurcation into the Cambridge and Matric Streams

-Their best result will be counted. - There is no limit to the number of subjects a candidate can attempt. - The O- and AS-levels exams are conducted twice a year, in January and May. - There are no age restrictions for O and A level education (Peter, 2004). - (v) After having passing out O level from the School, the students can apply directly with AS Level to UK, America, Arab States or else any other university in Europe (Iltaf, 2005). - (vi) Bifurcation of students into the Cambridge and Matric Stream is carried out at the end of Class VII, keeping in mind the student's academic performance in the previous two years, their attitude towards studies and the preference of the parents.
-Students choosing to take up the Cambridge Stream will not be able to taken a transfer into the Matric Stream, if so desired, later (Fahim, 2000). - (vii) O and A Level are high profile qualifications.
-O level has exactly the same value in admitting students to institutes of further education and employment as the UK equivalent GCSE.O level is comparable with IGCSE and the GCSE O and A Level has an excellent reputation amongst many international schools and Ministries of Education - O and A Level Programme is recognized as a reliable record of attainment which counts towards entry to universities and colleges around the world, including all British universities (Eisenhart, 2004). - (viii) The assessment methods used in O and A level examinations consider better than other local examining boards in Pakistan.
+Bifurcation of students into the Cambridge and Matric Stream is carried out at the end of Class VII, keeping in mind the student's academic performance in the previous two years, their attitude towards studies and the preference of the parents.
+Students choosing to take up the Cambridge Stream will not be able to taken a transfer into the Matric Stream, if so desired, later (Fahim, 2000).

+Acceptance and Recognition of O and A Level Programme

+O and A Level are high profile qualifications.
+O level has exactly the same value in admitting students to institutes of further education and employment as the UK equivalent GCSE.O level is comparable with IGCSE and the GCSE O and A Level has an excellent reputation amongst many international schools and Ministries of Education

+O and A Level Programme is recognized as a reliable record of attainment which counts towards entry to universities and colleges around the world, including all British universities (Eisenhart, 2004).

+Standardized Assessment Method

+Language in India www.languageinindia.com 11 : 11 November 2011 Umbreen Ishfaq, Ph.D., Muhammad Naseer Ud Din, Ph.D. and Shamas ul Huda, MS. Scholar Academic Value of "O" and "A" Levels Education System in Pakistan 344 The assessment methods used in O and A level examinations consider better than other local examining boards in Pakistan.
 Pakistani students become able to compete on equal terms for entrance into leading academic institutions nationally and worldwide due to high standard of 'O' and 'A' level education system.
+Consequently, the country will evolve to a more competitive position in the global knowledge-based economy (Roehler, 1991).

+Philosophy of People

-Consequently, the country will evolve to a more competitive position in the global knowledge-based economy (Roehler, 1991). - (ix) The normally perception about O and A level in Pakistan is that the students of O and A level are superior than other students studying in local education system with respect to creativity, thinking and better understanding of concepts.
+The normally perception about O and A level in Pakistan is that the students of O and A level are superior than other students studying in local education system with respect to creativity, thinking and better understanding of concepts.
 Elite class of society in Pakistan sends their children in O and A level institutions as a sign of pride and status, but poor people can not afford the O and A level education's expenditure for their children (Rana, 2004).

-Umbreen Ishfaq, Ph.D., Ghazala Shaheen, Ph.D., Aijaz Ahmed Gujjar, M.A., Ph.D.
-Scholar, M. Naeemullah, Ph.D. and Sajid Rehman, Ph.D.
-Causes of Social Acceptance of "O" and "A" Level Education System in Pakistan
+Private Sector Charm

-- (x) Private entrepreneurs have done well in providing education to high income group at high cost.
+Private entrepreneurs have done well in providing education to high income group at high cost.
 O and A level education institutions earned high reputation for so called academic standard, conducive environment they maintained for their students and getting high reward in term of profit in Pakistan.
-They generate their own funds through high fee (Mothsan, 2004). - (xi) All the certificates and the grades awarded by the accredited Examination Board / Authority/ Syndicate and institutions recognized by the Education Authority of the country of origin is considered for equivalence
+They generate their own funds through high fee (Mothsan, 2004).